 Use Brian Dean's "APP" Method to Write a Compelling Intro

-He has a pre-defined winning format for pretty much everything SEO, and writing intros is no different.
+He has a winning format for writing compelling intros.

 It's what he calls the 'APP method':